-When getting started with a small business, you might be working out of your home for a period of time.
-But eventually, your growing business will need its own space.
-So how will you know when that time comes?
-Below, we walk you through the signs of when it’s time to move to an office, as well as what workspace options you have available for your business.
+When starting a small business, you might be operating out of your small home office for a while.
+But eventually, your growing business may need its own space.
+Here are some signs of when it’s time to move to a commercial office space, as well as what other workspace options exist for small business owners.

 When Should You Look for an Office Space?

-In general, it’s most likely time to stop working from home and move your small business to its own space when:
+In general, it’s most likely time for office relocation of your home-based business when:

-- You need to add employees and don’t have room at home for them.
+- You need to hire employees and don’t want work life mixing with your home life.

-- You need to meet with clients or partners in more professional settings.
+- You want to meet with business partners or clients in a more professional setting.

 - You feel lonely, distracted, or unproductive while working from home.

-If you’re at this point with your business, it may be time to consider a move to a more dedicated workspace outside of your home.
+If any or all of these apply to your business, it may be time to consider moving out of your home office to a more dedicated workspace.

-While getting a traditional office space is usually the next move for small businesses, it can sometimes be an unnecessary expense.
-Not only would you be paying monthly rent to lease the space, but you’d also have other expenses, such as utilities, maintenance, furniture purchases, and other overhead costs.
+While getting a traditional office space is usually the next move for growing your business, it might be an unnecessary expense.
+In addition to monthly payments to rent or lease the office building, you’ll also have other building and business expenses—including utilities, maintenance, furniture purchases, and other overhead costs.

-Fortunately, there are options for small business owners who can’t work from home anymore, but who also don’t need a traditional office.
+Fortunately, there are options for small business owners who don’t want to work from home but can’t afford a traditional office:

-- Coworking Spaces: These open-place offices rent space by the desk or room and are popular among freelancers and small businesses.
-Utilize tools like WeWork and Coworker.com to find coworking spaces nearby.
+- Coworking Spaces: At these open-plan flex offices, freelancers and small businesses can rent space by the desk or room.
+Utilize tools like WeWork and Coworker to find nearby coworking spaces.

 - Shared Office: A shared office space resembles a more traditional office environment, but its rooms house various professionals and small businesses.
-Take a look at Regus, DeskPass, and LiquidSpace for flexible office rental plans.
+Look at options like Regus, Spaces, Deskpass, and LiquidSpace for flexible office rental plans.

-- Studio Space: If you’re a creative, and you need room to paint, cut, design, sew, or rehearse, you may do better with a studio.
-Check out Fractured Atlas’ SpaceFinder or thisopenspace to find studio spaces.
+- Studio Space: If you’re a creative and need room to paint, cut, design, sew, record, or rehearse, you may do better with a studio.
+Check out Giggster or Peerspace to find studio spaces near you.

 How to Find the Right Office Space for Your Small Business

-Not sure where to start when it comes to looking for office space for your growing business?
-Start by asking yourself a few questions to visualize what kind of space you’ll need (and can afford).
+Unsure where to start looking for office space for your expanding business?
+Start by asking yourself a few questions to visualize what kind of space would be right for you.

-Need to store commercial files, inventory, materials, or equipment?
-Extra Space Storage has convenient storage facilities throughout the U.S., so we can help with your small business needs.
-Find self storage near you!
+Need a small business storage solution?
+Extra Space Storage has convenient self storage facilities throughout the U.S. that can help you manage your business operations more efficiently.
+Find commercial storage near you today!